Area 51 (film): Plot

+That night, Ben leaves Reid, Darrin, and Jelena in the desert and waits for them to return.
+The trio bypass the base's defences and use the stolen badge to enter.
+Deep underground, they discover a laboratory containing anti-gravity material and a lifelike liquid substance, as well as an alien spacecraft that only Reid can enter or interact with.
+They reach the secretive 'S4' level, but trigger an alarm and are pursued by guards.
+Darrin becomes separated, narrowly escaping a predatory alien before retreating to the upper levels.

-Reid and Jelena venture deeper into the complex and discover a cavern-like structure beneath Area 51.
-There, they find articles of clothing, toys, and later, pods containing human blood and organs.
-The two stumble upon a colony of sleeping aliens.
-An alien awakens and chases them out of the cave into a different section of the complex, where they find themselves in a white chamber.
-As Reid examines a series of alien symbols, Jelena is suddenly dragged away by an unseen force.
-Reid locates her, but she is unresponsive and in a trance.
-The chamber suddenly loses gravity, revealing that they are on board a silver alien spacecraft, from which Reid's camera falls and plummets to the ground.
+Reid and Jelena descend further and discover a cavern beneath Area 51 containing articles of clothing, toys and pods filled with human blood and organs.
+They encounter a colony of sleeping aliens, one of which awakens and chases them into another part of the complex.
+In a white chamber, Reid examines alien symbols while an unseen force drags Jelena away.
+He finds her unresponsive and apparently in a trance.
+The chamber then loses gravity, revealing that they are aboard a silver alien spacecraft; Reid's camera falls from it to the ground.

-Darrin successfully escapes the complex and learns that all base personnel are evacuating Area 51.
-He exits back into the desert, where he finds Ben waiting.
-Darrin explains that their group was separated and frantically urges Ben to drive away; however, the car's engine dies.
-The camcorder captures the pair's abduction from the car.
+Darrin escapes and discovers that the base personnel are evacuating Area 51.
+He returns to the desert and finds Ben, explaining that the group was separated and urging him to leave.
+Their car's engine dies, and the camcorder records their abduction.

-In a post-credits scene, an old man whom the group previously interviewed finds Reid's camcorder, which is still recording.
+In a post-credits scene, an old man previously interviewed by the group finds Reid's camcorder, which is still recording.